nijoe1/fil-docs-local/smart-contracts/developing-contracts/client-contract-tutorial.md

     ```
 4. Within the `.env` file, replace the example private key with your actual private key.
 If you are using Metamask, follow [this tutorial to get your private key](https://support.metamask.io/configure/accounts/how-to-export-an-accounts-private-key/).

+{% hint style="info" %}
-> **Note:** Take precautions and never share your private key with anyone!
+Take precautions and never share your private key with anyone!
 Also make sure to not check your private key into Git.
 The `.gitignore` of the Hardhat kit is already set to ignore `.env` files.
+{% endhint %}

 5. Deploy the contracts with `hardhat`: